'very responsive and knowledgeable’ team

 - web-based projects

 - systems integration

 - outsourcing transactions

-We are acknowledged leaders in the field for data protection law and advise on all aspects of data privacy compliance.
+We are acknowledged leaders in the field for data protection law and advise on all aspects of data privacy and cyber security compliance.
 One of our partners sits as a judge in the First Tier Tribunal (Information Rights) hearing national appeals on information law.

 Our growing corporate team provides a full range of transactional and corporate law services.
 Our strengths on the transactional side are in:

 - venture capital and private equity

 - advising on equity capital markets with a particular focus on the AIM market

 We also have extensive experience of working on cross-border transactions.